brannondorsey/apibuilder/README.md

 	http://fakeorganization.com/api.php?email=@gmail.com&exclude=5,137,1489&limit=50

 This example will return 50 users other than numbers `5`, `137`, and `1489` who use gmail ordered by last name.

+__Note:__ If the `exclude` parameter is included in an http request to an API that has disabled this function an `error` properly will be present to notify the user.

 ###Count Only Parameter